 Figure 3 - Care Plan Contribution Concepts

 Central to collaboration is the concept of negotiation.
-Care Team negotiation consist of an emergent and dynamic flow of interactions between two or more individuals as they inform each other, make requests, and make proposals.
+Care Team negotiation consists of an emergent and dynamic flow of interactions between two or more individuals as they inform each other, make requests, and make proposals.
 It also includes actions to accept, reject or counter the requests and proposals in order to reach agreement.
 It is expected that clinical decision support system agents will also participate in negotiation by proposing, informing and counter-proposing.

 Figure 4 - Care Team Negotiation Concepts